stevinz/iris/README.md

 # Assignment

 ### **.[copy]()** ( colorObject : ColorEye or THREE.Color ) ( ) : this
-Copies the r, g, b properties from [colorObject]().
+Copies the r, g, b properties from **colorObject**.
 This Object can be any type as long as it has r, g, b properties containing numeric values ranging from 0.0 to 1.0.

 ### **.[set]()** ( r: Number or Object or String, g : Number, b : Number, type : String ) : this
 All arguments are optional.
 Sets this color based on a wide range of possible inputs, all options are the same as with the constructor.